RamneetKaur2805/Market-Basket-Analysis/README.md

 ### 3) Butter, Bread Loaf & Chocolate Spread:

 These items should be merchandised near each other.
-If bread is in a separate section, consider placing a smaller display of bread near the butter and
+If bread is in a separate section, consider placing a smaller display of bread near the butter and spreads.

-spreads.

 ## Cross-Selling Strategies:

 ### 1) Granola Bar & Oats Pack:

 (Not explicitly in the top 10 rules interpreted, but observed in previous frequent itemset analysis).
-Promote granola bars to customers purchasing oats, and vice-

-versa, as these are related healthy breakfast/snack items.
+Promote granola bars to customers purchasing oats, and vice-versa, as these are related healthy breakfast/snack items.

 ### 2) Coffee Beans & French Press: